hungptit/fastgrep/notes/fastgrep.md

 I frequently need to dive into our weblog files, which have more than 1 billions log messages per day, to find out issues with our asynchronous distributed task execution system.
 I need a command that can

-* Grep matched lines from a very large log file like grep.
+* Search for log message or lines that matched my constraints from a very large log file.

 * Filter messages using time constraints such as begin and end time.